 513 Washington Street, Cape May, NJ 08204

 Ellis Island was the first and most significant federal immigration processing station, and it reopened to the public in 1990 as the country’s primary museum devoted to immigration.
 The museum’s main building is in New York, and the expanded territory is mostly within New Jersey.
 The entire island has been Federal property since 1808.
-Learn all about your ancestors, and don’t forget to visit the Statue of Liberty at this historic landmark.
+Learn about your ancestors, and don’t forget to visit the Statue of Liberty at this historic landmark.

 Ellis Island Receiving Center/Statue of Liberty National Monument Jersey City, NJ 07305